 This day makes your departure from the mystical land of Bhutan to homewards.
 After having a culturally enticing tour with the Third Rock Adventures team, we will have to bid you a farewell as we drop you off at the Paro International Airport.

-If you wish to extend your stay or have a similar experience in the neighboring countries of India and Nepal, then you can reach out to us.
+If you wish to extend your stay or have a similar experience in India and Nepal's neighboring countries, you can reach out to us.